Field of Invention in Patent: Everything You Need to Know

 - Provide the sequence list of your compound if this is relevant to your invention.
 A sequence isn't included with any drawings; it's considered to be part of your description.

-Each industry has its own terminology that people within in are familiar with.
+Each industry has its own terminology that people within are familiar with.
 When you apply for a patent, you're providing descriptions and instructions that anyone in that particular field should easily understand.
 They should know the terms you use.

 This isn't the place to create new terms, which can be confusing to patent examiners.
 Following all of the specifications in a patent application increases your chances of being successful.